 Media Studies teaching at Harrodian sets out to provide the analytical mindset that enables students both to map and to make sense of this dynamic landscape.
 At the same time we set out to build a foundation in the practical and technical production and presentational skills essential for careers in creative industries such as film, TV and advertising that are such a vital part of Britain’s economy.

-Please find examples of our department's work by visiting:
+Please find examples of our department and pupil's work below, in the gallery of pictures and by visiting:

 Harrodian offers pupils the chance to undertake a preliminary taster year in Media Studies which allows them to sample the subject before they embark on the GCSE curriculum.